asumagic/angelsea/README.md

 It was a functional proof-of-concept (in fact some of angelsea's infrastructure originates from it), but it was way too large in scope.
 It more or less intended to take over the entire interpreter, which meant total coverage of *all* of AS' low-level semantics before it was any useful.
+This is doubly a problem, because to speak the C ABI -- let alone the C++ ABI -- you basically need to do it yourself AFAIK.
 Besides, LLVM is _huge_, breaks on almost every major update, and is rather unreasonable for an embeddable language.
 - Hazelight's UnrealEngine-AngelScript is way more involved than I thought and includes a [C++ AOT transpiler](https://github.com/Hazelight/UnrealEngine-Angelscript/tree/e1bdb40e97da880ae907030dda65639d5a4b7b3d/Engine/Plugins/Angelscript/Source/AngelscriptCode/Private/StaticJIT).
 To my understanding it is tightly coupled to that project and its fork of AS,